Blogdian

 ❓ Does the RUT have any cost?

-No. RUT registration and update at DIAN is completely free.
-Any person or company that charges you for it is a private processor profiting from a public service.
+No. Registering and updating the RUT with the DIAN is completely free.
+Any person or company that charges you for it is a private intermediary profiting from a public service.

-❓ Can a foreign resident in Colombia get a RUT?
+❓ Can a foreigner residing in Colombia get a RUT?

 Yes.
-You need a valid passport and Foreign ID Card.
-Your NIT will be associated with your foreign ID card number.
-If you don't have a foreign ID card yet but have a visa, consult with DIAN — the process may vary.
+You need a valid passport and a Cédula de Extranjería.
+Your NIT will be associated with your Cédula de Extranjería number.
+If you do not yet have a Cédula de Extranjería but have a visa, consult with the DIAN — the process may vary.

 ❓ I am an employee with an employment contract.
 Do I need a RUT?

-If you receive only salary from one employer, you normally don't need it for that income.
-But if you also have income as a self-employed or occasional freelancer, it's worth having it active to avoid withholdings for non-registered individuals that can reach 11% of the service value.
+If you only receive a salary from an employer, you normally do not need it for that income.
+But if you also have income as an independent or occasional freelancer, it is worth having it active to avoid withholding taxes for non-registered individuals, which can reach 11% of the service value.

-❓ My client is asking for my RUT but I don't have it.
+❓ My client asks for the RUT but I don't have it.
 What do I do?

-Get it before issuing the first invoice or receiving the first payment.
-If you don't have it, the client can withhold you as 'non-registered' — a withholding higher than the standard.
-The process can be ready the same day if you do the virtual process without issues.
+Get it before issuing your first invoice or receiving your first payment.
+If you don't have it, the client may withhold taxes from you as a 'non-registered' individual — a higher withholding than the standard.
+The process can be completed the same day if you do it virtually without issues.

 ❓ What happens if I put the wrong CIIU?